Estimated reading time: 6 minutes

 It was hot, so we stayed inside for about an hour, and as the sun began setting, we moved outside and talked with family!
 We are lucky; we have a bunch of super people as family!

-Michele and Tony like their red wines; Mary and I are sticking to the whites.
+Michele and Tony like their red wines; Mary and I prefer the whites.
 Tony, Joe, and I were cracking jokes the whole time.
 Mary fit right into the group!

 Michele & Tony enjoy their vino!